gmc-code/PC-microbit-micropython/docs/breadboards/Piezo_Buzzer_and_music.rst

     If wait is set to True, this function is blocking.

-| The code below inreases the picth in steps of 16 with playing duration of 20 ms.
+| The code below increases the picth in steps of 16 with playing duration of 20 ms.

 .. code-block:: python